Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 The European Union and the United States claim that each other's airplane manufacturer is unfairly subsidized.

-It was the US which first filed a case with the World Trade Organization (WTO) in 2006 claiming that Airbus, which is jointly owned by Germany, France, Spain and Britain's BAE Systems, had received $22 billion (€19.4 billion) in illegal subsidies.
+It was the US that first filed a case with the World Trade Organization (WTO) in 2004 claiming that Airbus, which is jointly owned by Germany, France, Spain and Britain's BAE Systems, had received $22 billion (€19.4 billion) in illegal subsidies.
 US officials estimated that the subsidies had resulted in an economic benefit of more than $200 billion.

 The EU retaliated with a counter case, alleging that Boeing had received $23 billion in "trade-distorting" subsidies in the US mainly for its research and development projects.